Skip to main content

 Conclusion

-While LLLT and scalp massage are not standalone treatments for scarring alopecias, they offer promising adjunctive benefits.
+While Red light therapy and scalp massage are not standalone treatments for scarring alopecias, they offer promising adjunctive benefits.
 By modulating inflammation, enhancing circulation, and promoting a healthier scalp environment, these therapies can complement conventional treatments and lifestyle modifications to manage disease progression effectively.